rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 There are four steps to run a Sample XGBoost4j app on a GCP GPU Cluster:
 1. Create a GPU Cluster with preinstalled GPU Drivers, Spark RAPIDS libraries and Spark XGBoost libraries
 2. Copy sample data in to GCS Bucket
-3. Prepare sample apps on your local machine.
-Sample Apps will be used to submit Spark jobs.
+3. Prepare sample XGBoost apps on your local machine.
-4. Submit sample PySpark or Scala App using gcloud command
+4. Submit sample PySpark or Scala App using gcloud command from your local machine

 #### Step 1.
 Create a GPU Cluster in GCP